tusharj03/Pomodoro/README.md

 5. Replace placeholder API keys in the code with your actual API keys.
 6. Start the application: `npm run dev`
 7. Visit [http://localhost:3000](http://localhost:3000/) in your browser to view the application.

-## Contribute

-We welcome contributions to MindMelo.
-Before making a contribution, please review the [Contribution Guide](https://github.com/sid-talesara/mindmelo/blob/master/CONTRIBUTING.md).

-## Issues

-Encountering issues with MindMelo?
-Check out our [GitHub Issues](https://github.com/sid-talesara/MindMelo/issues) page for known problems or to report new issues.
-We greatly appreciate your feedback.

-## License

-MindMelo is released under the [MIT License](LICENSE).

----

-MindMelo - Relaxation and Productivity Enhancement App | Copyright © 2023 | [Sid-talesara](https://github.com/sid-talesara)

 </p>